mixu/nwm-user/readme.md

     -  Would make it possible to do cool composited things like taking a time and overlaying another mask like in http://www.flickr.com/photos/haiiro/5356014236/
 - Media key bindings (JS, to nplay):
     - Win + Z X C V B

-## Installing

-    # NWM
-    git clone git://github.com/mixu/nwm.git
-    cd nwm
-    node-waf clean || true && node-waf configure build sudo npm link # add a global npm symlink to this repository - so nwm-user can find it (man npm link)

-    # NWM-user
-    cd ..
-    git clone git://github.com/mixu/nwm-user.git
-    cd nwm-user
-    npm link nwm # now make a symlink to the nwm installation

-And then do whatever is needed to make your login manager start nwm-user.js

 ## Keyboard shortcuts